 - Not subject to email header spoofing because all messages are vetted by human moderators

 - Messages can be approved or denied using any web browser

 - Mail can be sent to an @umich.edu address and be distributed to recipients only after approval from designated, authenticated administrators.

-- Departments must designate list administrators and moderators who will maintain list membership and approve messages for distribution, respectively
+- Departments will need to designate list administrators and moderators who will maintain list membership and approve messages for distribution, respectively

-To provide departments with more control over the messages distributed to their audiences, CoE departments may request that their lists be added to CAEN’s moderated email service, provided that departmental personnel are identified who will operate the list, moderate messages, and keep list membership up to date.
+To provide departments with more control over the messages distributed to their audiences, Michigan Engineering departments may request that their lists be added to CAEN’s moderated email service, provided that departmental personnel are identified who will operate the list, moderate messages, and keep list membership up to date.